cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/medication-request.md

 ## Retrieve by ID

-List an individual medication request by its ID:
+List an individual medication request by its ID.

     GET /MedicationRequest/:id